Giskard-AI/giskard-hub/script-docs/hub/ui/annotate/index.rst

-:og:title: Giskard Hub - Enterprise Agent Testing - Human-in-the-Loop Annotation :og:description: Review and refine test cases with domain expertise.
-Use collaborative annotation workflows to improve test quality and ensure comprehensive coverage.
+:og:title: Giskard Hub UI - Human-in-the-Loop Annotation and Review :og:description: Review and refine test cases with domain expertise.
+Use collaborative annotation workflows to improve test quality and ensure comprehensive coverage with intuitive visual tools.

 ================================
 Review tests with human feedback